Home Nursing Home Abuse

 Adult Protective Services Act

 There are a number of federal protections for seniors in the United States, including the Nursing Home Act, Elder Rights Act, and the Nursing Home Residents’ Bill of Rights, but the state of Nebraska also has specific laws regarding nursing homes.
-Enforced by the Adult Protective Services and Nebraska Department of Health and Human Services, the Adult Protective Services Act provides legal protection for the elderly in Nebraska, ensuring that their rights and safety is protected.

 In addition to the legal protections, this act outlines specific regulations that protect seniors from abuse and offers a route to report abuse.
 The agency can open an investigation into a nursing home, assist law enforcement, obtain court orders, and provide support to you and your loved one.

-If you suspect your loved one is being abused in an Omaha nursing home, you should not hesitate to contact the Adult Protective Services’ hotline at (800) 652-1999.
-This act also requires professionals, including doctors, administrators, and nursing home staff to report abuse as soon as it is known to them.
+If you suspect your loved one is being abused in an Omaha nursing home, you should not hesitate to contact the Adult Protective Services hotline at (800) 652-1999.
+This act also requires professionals, including doctors, administrators, and nursing home staff, to report abuse as soon as it is known to them.

 Getting an Omaha Elder Abuse Lawyer Involved